nseilaz/aws-well-architected-labs/content/Operational Excellence/200_Labs/200_Anticipate_failure_with_fault_injection_simulator/_index.md

 ## Goals:

-* Anticipate failure - indentify potential source of failure
+* Anticipate failure - identify potential sources of failure
 * Use Fault Injection Simulator to organize the predefined failure and experiment
 * Simulate the unexpected incident and response for the incident
-* Define and validate workload metrics of healthness
+* Define and validate workload metrics in relation to application health

 ## Prerequisites: